Are you struggling with reporting on your SEO campaigns?

 A dashboard, on the other hand, helps you to monitor changes to a specific goal or metric over time.
 Unlike a report, a dashboard is quick to digest, collects the data at regular intervals automatically, and allows you to uncover insights at a granular level.

-What to Focus on When Reporting on SEO
+What to Focus on When Reporting SEO Strategies

 Clients often ask me, “What should I include in an SEO report?
 What information will help demonstrate the value of my work to others?”